jatcwang/talks/scala_implicits_101/src/main/tut/presentation.md

 ```

 - Trade-off between correctness, readability, compile time, and ergonomics.
-- Is it worth it?
+- Is it worth the convenience?

 ## 2. Put implicits in companion objects